Set-OutlookSignatures/Set-OutlookSignatures/docs/CONTRIBUTING.md

 - If these final tests fail or the information in the draft release is wrong, delete the draft release and go on with with development process.

 The build process is built on GitHub Actions workflows and currently only works in this environment.
+# 5. Contribution opportunities
+## 5.1.
+Code refactoring
+I'm not a professional developer, but a hobbyist scripter, and the code looks like that.

+There are optimization opportunities in error handling, de-duplicating code with functions, applying PowerShell best practices, and more.
+## 5.2.
+New parameter: EachSignatureForEachMailbox
+- Attach " \<e-mail-address>" to each signature name
+- This seems to be the way to make signatures roam in the cloud via the Outlook client, without using a Graph API
+- API for deploying signatures directly to mailbox via EWS or Graph is not yet known
+- Don't forget to update SignatureFilesDone so that the removal process keeps working
+- How to handle group mailboxes?
+  - When roaming is enabled, this creates a big mess because script runs overwrite each others results (think about \$CURRENTUSER[...]$ replacement variables)
+- How to detect roaming feature and enable the parameter only for these mailboxes?
+## 5.3.
+New feature: Central signature deployment without client-side script
+- Sort of a server version of Set-OutlookSignatures, only possible for cloud mailboxes when roaming API is available
+- Automate simulation mode by wrapping parallelization code around it (just as the CheckADConnectivity function does, with other timeouts)
+- Is RTF export necessary in this scenario?
+- Use simulation mode results to write to Graph with a service account
+- What about group mailboxes?